gbonacini/nuclear_rng_generation2/README.md

 [NuclearRNG text Here](https://github.com/gbonacini/nuclear_random_number_generator)

-Theoretically it permits the conversion of any Geiger with audio feedback to an RNG in fact, differently from its predecessor, this appliance doesn't use esotic hardware but standard Geiger counters.
+Theoretically it permits the conversion of any Geiger with audio feedback to an RNG in fact, differently from its predecessor, this appliance doesn't use exotic hardware but standard Geiger counters.
 A Raspberry Pico W is employed as microcontroller platform.

 ![alt text](./screenshots/appliance.jpg "Appliance")